Fotfake1/epp_final_project_sbp/README.md

 computers in my reach.
 If the webscraper does not work on your machine, I provide a downloadable file [Download](https://drive.google.com/file/d/1798GSbetZ_XT9EQNu5lK6quG3FtoDwiq/view?usp=share_link), which than can be put in the src/data folder.
+With that file in place, the other parts of the program should be executable without problem.

 ## Remarks

 ### General:

-To get a first glance on the project, I suggest increasing the variable INITIAL_TRAINING_DAYS to 1000, the variable MAX_NEIGHBORS_KNN to 5, the variable N_BOOTSTRAP_ITERATIONS_RF to 100.
+To get pytask to actually generate the pdf, one has to start pytask one layer above the landing folder in the folder structure.
+To get a first glance on the project, I suggest increasing the variable INITIAL_TRAINING_DAYS to 800, the variable MAX_NEIGHBORS_KNN to 5, the variable N_BOOTSTRAP_ITERATIONS_RF to 300.
 In the current state, the program runs for roughly 6 hours in a macbook with M1 chip.
 Masking the simulation task can also drastically reduce the runtime, but from my point of view the simulation task is the beauty of the program, since it takes the computed algorithms to a "real world" example.

 ### Project structure: